 Can oily skin use hyaluronic acid?

-Hyaluronic Acid can be used on oily skin type.
+HA can be used on oily skin type.
 By including hyaluronic acid into your daily routine, you can hydrate your skin to the optimum level, which will reduce the amount of oil that your skin produces during the day.

 Is hyaluronic acid good for acne?

-Hyaluronic is a good skincare ingredient for acne.
+HA is a good skincare ingredient for acne.
 HA can help reduce redness and the visible appearance of acne.
 It can help to protect the skin, which is particular helpful for acne-prone skin, as it typically doesn’t have a very strong lipid barrier.

 Products rich in Hyaluronic Acid recommended by Esse&Co Skin Expert: